Not only women, men go through post natal depression too

 Among therapies, talk therapy, cognitive behavioral therapy and interpersonal therapy are considered as well-proven treatment methods to combat postnatal depression.
 They enable an individual to come out of stigma, bring radical changes in their negative thinking process and develop positivity and enhance coping skills.
 However, men grappling with postnatal depression prefer couple therapy or individual therapy to alleviate symptoms.

 It is evident that men with postnatal depression have benefited from group therapy, and support groups.
 These treatment models have worked fine with men who are lacking support from the family or partner while battling postpartum depression.

 How we can help?

 Postnatal depression in men can go undiagnosed for years.
 However, it is 100 percent treatable.
 If you are a new father going through the struggles of parenting and battling with depression, we are here to help.

-Athena Behavioral Health is one of best depression treatment centers in India.
-Our depression treatment centers provide well-tailored customized treatment programs that best fit individual requirement.
+Athena Behavioral Health is one of best mental treatment centers in India.
+Our treatment centers provide well-tailored customized treatment programs that best fit individual requirement.
 We provide residential and outpatient treatment programs along with evidence-based therapies.
 To know more, call us now on 9289086193 and get immediate assistance.

 Visit us : Mental Health Treatment Facilities, Best De Addiction Centres in Delhi,Best Psychiatric center in Delhi gurgaon